jwood000/RcppBigIntAlgos/README.md

 Big Integer ('bigz') object of length 2:
 [1] 638300143449131711  1021796573707617139
    user  system elapsed
-  0.077   0.000   0.077
+  0.075   0.000   0.075

 system.time(print(quadraticSieve(semiPrime130bits)))
 Big Integer ('bigz') object of length 2:
 [1] 14334377958732970351 29368224335577838231
    user  system elapsed
-  0.094   0.000   0.094
+  0.093   0.000   0.092

 system.time(print(quadraticSieve(semiPrime140bits)))
 Big Integer ('bigz') object of length 2:
 [1] 143600566714698156857  1131320166687668315849
    user  system elapsed
-  0.153   0.001   0.153
+  0.153   0.000   0.152
 ```

 ### Using Multiple Threads

 As of version `0.3.0`, we can utilize multiple threads with the help of [RcppThread](https://github.com/tnagler/RcppThread).
-For example, we factor the largest [Cunnaningham Most Wanted](<https://www.lehigh.edu/~bad0/msg06332.html>) number from the first edition released in 1983 in less than 30 seconds and [RSA-79](<https://members.loria.fr/PZimmermann/records/rsa.html>) can be factored in ~3 minutes.
+For example, we factor the largest [Cunnaningham Most Wanted](<https://www.lehigh.edu/~bad0/msg06332.html>) number from the first edition released in 1983 in less than 25 seconds and [RSA-79](<https://members.loria.fr/PZimmermann/records/rsa.html>) can be factored in under 3 minutes.

 Finally, we factor [RSA-99](<https://members.loria.fr/PZimmermann/records/rsa.html>) in under 8 hours.